corrode/corrode.github.io/content/blog/ugly/index.md

 Here's some of the feedback I hear:

 - "The borrow checker rules make it hard to write code that compiles."
-- "The syntax is complex with too many symbols and operators -- it's overwhelming."
+- "It's overwhelming!
+The syntax is complex with too many symbols and operators."
-- "It's difficult to transition to Rust from a language they know."
+- "It's difficult to transition to Rust from <this other language I know>."
-- "The written code is not satisfying to read, it feels clunky and verbose."
+- "The code is not satisfying to read, it feels clunky and verbose."

 From these frustrations, people often conclude that Rust is not for them and quit.

 But after programming in Rust for 10 years, I think that **your coding style has the biggest impact on how your Rust code will look and feel**.

-People often say Rust has ugly syntax, but I'd argue the syntax is the least interesting thing about Rust.
-The semantics -- the bits and pieces the language provides to express your ideas and how those bits combine to build interesting things -- are much more important.
+People often say Rust's syntax is ugly, but I'd argue the syntax is the least interesting thing about Rust.
+The **semantics** (the bits and pieces the language provides to express your ideas and how those bits combine to build interesting things) are much more important.

 The "ugliness" is only skin-deep; Rust's beauty lies underneath the surface!
+And with better semantics comes better syntax.

-If you write Rust like you would write idiomatic code in other languages, it will *never feel right*.
+If you write Rust like you would write idiomatic code in another language, it will *never feel right*.
 You have to embrace how Rust wants you to structure your code.
 "You can write bad Java code in any language," is a common saying, and I think it applies here as well.

-Idiomatic Rust ticks all the boxes: it is correct, readable, and maintainable.
+Good Rust can tick all the boxes: it's correct, readable, *and* maintainable.
-If your Rust code doesn't meet these criteria yet, this article is for you.
+Heck, I'd say it's pretty, too!

-## The Problem
+## Parsing Things

 Let's take a simple example: parsing an `.env` file in Rust.
 How hard can it be?